AdobeDocs/campaign-web.en/help/v8/personalization/gs-personalization.md

 ---
-title: Get started with personalized & conditional content
+title: How to make your content dynamic?
 description: Learn how to make your content dynamic using personalization and conditional content.
 audience: automating
 content-type: reference